kyuupichan/electrumx/docs/protocol-methods.md

     The transaction type as one of: `NONVAULT`, `ALERT_PENDING`, `ALERT_CONFIRMED`, `ALERT_RECOVERED`, `INSTANT`, `RECOVERY`.

-  See :func:`blockchain.scripthash.get_mempool` for how mempool transactions are returned.
+  See `blockchain.scripthash.get_mempool` for how mempool transactions are returned.

 **Result Examples**